-5. Convertible note
+4. Convertible note

-On May 12, 2016, the Company issued a convertible note (the "Note") to a wholly-owned subsidiary of ITC Corporation Limited ("ITC Corp.") for the principal amount of \$2.0 million (the "Principal Amount") with net proceeds of approximately \$1.9 million.
+On May 12, 2016, the Company issued a convertible note (the "Note") to a wholly-owned subsidiary of PT International Development Corporation Limited ("PT International"), formerly ITC Corporation Limited, an entity that has significant influence over Burcon, for the principal amount of \$2.0 million (the "Principal Amount") with net proceeds of \$1.9 million.
 The Note bears interest at 8% per annum, compounded monthly.
 The Principal Amount and accrued interest will be payable on the earlier of May 12, 2019, the occurrence of an event of default as set out in the Note (the "Maturity Date"), or voluntary prepayment by the Company.
-The Lender may convert the Principal Amount in whole or in part at \$4.01 per share into common shares of the Company at any time commencing on or after July 1, 2016 and up to and including the Maturity Date.
+PT International may convert the Principal Amount in whole or in part at \$4.01 per share into common shares of the Company at any time commencing on or after July 1, 2016 and up to and including the Maturity Date.

-Burcon has the right, before the Maturity Date, upon written notice to ITC Corp. of not less than thirty days, to prepay in cash all or any portion of the Principal Amount by paying to ITC Corp. an amount equal to the Principal Amount to be prepaid multiplied by 110%.
+Burcon has the right, before the Maturity Date, upon written notice to PT International of not less than thirty days, to prepay in cash all or any portion of the Principal Amount by paying to PT International an amount equal to the Principal Amount to be prepaid multiplied by 110%.
 The payment of the Principal Amount and all accrued and unpaid interest thereon will be subordinated in right of payment to any amount owing in respect of secured indebtedness of the Company.
-Subject to the consent of ITC Corp., Burcon may pay any interest that is due and payable under the Note through the issuance of common shares at a conversion price equal to the volume weighted average trading price of the common shares on the TSX for the five trading days immediately prior to the date such interest is due and payable.
+Subject to the consent of PT International, Burcon may pay any interest that is due and payable under the Note through the issuance of common shares at a conversion price equal to the volume weighted average trading price of the common shares on the Toronto Stock Exchange ("TSX") for the five trading days immediately prior to the date such interest is due and payable.

-The conversion option was recorded as a derivative liability (note 12).
+The conversion option was recorded as a derivative liability (note 11).
 Under the terms of the Note, there are certain conditions where the conversion price may be adjusted.
 Therefore, in accordance with IFRS, an obligation to issue shares for a price that is not fixed must be classified as a derivative liability and measured at fair value, with changes recognized in change in fair value of conversion option in the consolidated statement of operations and comprehensive loss.